yk-tuturu/study-app/frontend/README.md

 also theres a config.ts file storing the backend url there's a ParseError function in util.ts for parsing axioserrors and returning only the error message

+Shu Jin's additions:
+hello yk this is what i have done so far:
+- spent too long trying to remember how to use react
+- took an embarassing amount of time to realise this is typescript and learnt the syntax

+okay actual stuff:
+- shop page is working! can make transactions + connected to the backend
+- timer will now stop when the app is backgrounded, when the app resumes, the timer will continue on
+- decorate page is connected to the backend and will list the accessories the user owns
+- equip + unequip function in the decorate page is working too YAYY ++ the changes will show in the index page too (meaning what the cat is wearing will match what is equipped in the backend yay)
+- replaced all react-native <Image> with the expo-client one

+currently working on:
+- modal flashing issue (still trying to understand how to resolve)
+- drawing more accessories
+- still trying to think about how to implement the guest account thing